microcks/microcks.github.io/using/index.md

 				<code>oc new-app --template=microcks-persistent</code><br/>

 				<br/>
-				After some minutes and components have been deployed, you should end up with a Spring-boot Pod and a MongoDB Pod like in the screenshot below.<br/>
+				After some minutes and components have been deployed, you should end up with a Spring-boot Pod, a MongoDB Pod and a Postman-runtime Pod like in the screenshot below.<br/>
 			</p>
 			<img src="../assets/images/running-pods.png" class="img-responsive"/>
 			<p>